practicalli-johnny/eca-nvim-fork/README.md

 ## Contribution

 Since this project is in the early stages, contributions and feedback are welcome.
+See [Architecture Documentation](docs/architecture.md) to understand the project structure and be able to contribute.
 Stay tuned for more updates and improvements as we continue development.